Enjoyed/RatchetInstallation/README.md

 # RatchetInstallation
 Installation script used in my End of Course Project.
+U can find what it is in the powerpoint <Projecte v0.2> (in catalan)

 # Installation:
 ```